Battle of Agordat (1941): Background

-Italian capture of Kassala
+Italian offensive in 1940

-Amedeo, Duke of Aosta the Viceroy and Governor-General of Italian East Africa (Africa Orientale Italiana [AOI], commander in chief of Comando Forze Armate dell'Africa Orientale Italiana (Italian East African Armed Forces Command) and Generale d'Armata Aerea (General of the Air Force) ordered an Italian attack on Kassala, Anglo-Egyptian Sudan to begin on 4 July 1940 after Italy had declared war on Britain and France on 10 June.
-Three columns of Italian and colonial forces comprising about 6,500 men launched the assault, supported by the Regia Aeronautica and some cavalry squadrons acting as vanguards.
+After weeks of inactivity by the Italian forces after the declaration of war, Amedeo, Duke of Aosta the Viceroy and Governor-General of Italian East Africa (Africa Orientale Italiana [AOI]), commander in chief of Comando Forze Armate dell'Africa Orientale Italiana (Italian East African Armed Forces Command) and Generale d'Armata Aerea (General of the Air Force) ordered a limited offensive to seize a number of Sudanese settlements on the border with the AOI, including Kassala.
+The Italians were interested in acquiring Kassala to strengthen their frontier defences and as a potential starting point for an invasion of Sudan.